gezalore/designbench/docs/source/import.rst

 Dependencies
 ^^^^^^^^^^^^

-The goal of designbench is to facilitate tool development, so we need to keep external dependencies to a minimum, as we cannot afford the time to handle issues arising from the management of external dependencies.
-This is the primary reason why all benchmarks are imported into the designbench repository in a standardized form as source.
+The goal of RTLMeter is to facilitate tool development, so we need to keep external dependencies to a minimum, as we cannot afford the time to handle issues arising from the management of external dependencies.
+This is the primary reason why all benchmarks are imported into the RTLMeter repository in a standardized form as source.

 In general, you should assume only a standard, modern Linux environment is